BrunoScheufler/kubeamp/README.md

 - **config management**: Easily add your kubeconfigs to extend your default configuration
 - **context switching**: Switch your current context
+- **namespace auto-fill**: Set a namespace to be used for future requests instead of adding it manually every time
 - **ctl switching**: Want to use a newer kubectl build or an alternative?
 Just set your base command and it will work out of the box (given that the same api is used)

+In almost every feature, kubeamp will try to leverage the built-in functionality of kubectl instead of implementing a custom-built solution, making it easy to switch between tools.

 ## installation